ingvijonasson/ljomi/content/articles/2021-08-24-product-ideas.md

 ## Most basic ideas
 - To do's
 - CRM - or customer relationship management
+- Books list or a list of books read

 ## Bookmarks
 - Browser tab bookmarking tool